-3.19 Under the Civil Contingencies Act (2004) (Part 1.
+3.21 Under the Civil Contingencies Act (2004) (Part 1.
 Para 2(1) (C)) and The Fire and Rescue Services Act 2004 there is a duty for all Category 1 Responders to prepare plans to ensure so far as reasonably practicable, that if in an emergency the Service can perform its core functions.

-Best Value Duty/Efficiency
+Best Value Duty / Efficiency

-3.20 The Local Government Act 1999 requires that the Authority makes arrangements to secure continuous improvement in the way its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
+- The Local Government Act 1999 requires that the Authority makes arrangements to secure continuous improvement in the way its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
 The Fire and Rescue National Framework for England also requires that the Authority to produce an Efficiency Plan, which is currently delivered through our Futures 2025 Efficiency Strategy.
 The requirement to deliver services within a reducing budget over recent years has increased the focus on Best Value.
-The Authority has procurement policies in place, providing a framework within which to buy goods and services which offer good value for money.
+The Authority has procurement policies in place, providing a framework within which to buy goods and services which offer good value for money. - In 2023/24 and 2024/25 the Home Office has required that the Authority produce and publish Productivity and Efficiency plans.
+The plan requires the authority to demonstrate 2% non-pay efficiency savings and 3% increase in productivity.
+The Productivity and Efficiency plans are published in the website.